josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 When you do find yourself in an actual code interview, first and foremost: _don't rush_.
 This will feel counter-intuitive; you've only got so many minutes.
 But don't let the clock be a distraction, and don't let it dictate your mindset.

-Once you've received the directions, read them slowly and carefully.
-Then, ask anything and everything that comes to mind.
+First, read the directions slowly and carefully.
+Ask any and every question that pops into your mind.

 Don't hesitate to ask about something you're not sure of, even if it seems like you should be.
-Make sure you fully understand the directions, and repeat them back in your own words to be certain.

-After you're sure you understand the assignment, pause once more, and consider possible ways to accomplish the task.
+Make sure you understand the assignment by repeating it back in your own words.
+Then pause once more, and consider possible ways to accomplish the task.
 Talk through them as you think, if you can, so your interviewer can get a glimpse into your thought process.
 Talk through the tradeoffs of each approach that comes to mind.

 <CalloutPlusQuote>

 The more you talk through what you're doing, the better.
-You're here to show how you think through things, how you approach solving problems, and how you communicate—not just to bash some code out to finish a puzzle.
+You're here to show how you think through things, how you approach solving problems, and how you communicate.

 </CalloutPlusQuote>

+(Solutions also often appear when we try to explain the problem, so talking through everything you're doing has other benefits, too.)

 Once you feel confident about a direction, write out the steps you need to get to a solution.
 Use comments in your code, if you can, but list them out somewhere.